-Depending on which country you live, you may have the opportunities to learn more about Earth Sciences.
-In many schools of the developed countries there are school programs or groups to join for students interested in this science.
+Depending on which country you live in, you may have the opportunities to learn more about Earth Sciences.
+In many schools of the developed countries, there are school programs or groups to join for students interested in this science.

 I, myself, did not have these potentials.
-So I went to the governmental geological survey department to ask for the profession potentials.
+So I went to the governmental geological survey department to ask for the profession’s potentials.

 Step 2: Get a BSc Degree in Geology/Geosciences

 By studying the many disciplines of geology, you can learn what fascinates you.
-In addition, in this science, everything are connected.
+In addition, in this science, everything is connected.
 Therefore you may need the knowledge at some point later.

 Step 3: Obtain expertise with an additional degree

-When you decide on your expertise you can get further education with a MSc degree.
-If you decide to become an academic it is better to continue your studies as a PhD student.
+When you decide on your expertise you can get further education with an MSc degree.
+If you decide to become an academic it is better to continue your studies as a Ph.D. student.